Adani group stock: 4 reasons why Adani Ports shares rallied 51% in 3 days

 Shares of Adani Ports have jumped 46 per cent from a 52-week low of Rs 394.95 hit on Friday to a high of Rs 596.75 in Tuesday's trade.
 Adani Ports is expected to report a decent set of quarterly results later today.
 The company is among three Adani group companies, which prepaid loans and released pledged shares.
-The Adani group stock, which is tracked by analysts, have seen many brokerages including Credit Suisse suggesting the stock looks attractive post recent correction.
+The Adani group stock, which is tracked by analysts, looks attractive post recent correction, said many brokerages including Credit Suisse.
 Add to that was company's recent January business update, which was healthy.
 Meanwhile, there were a recent media report that suggested the company could announce a share buyback, but the company later clarified that there were no such plan.

 Prepayment, release of pledged shares